-- Farm Operators — The farm operators' exemption is intended to cover legitimate farm-to-market operations by farmers, not commercial grain haulers.
+- Farm Equipment Operators — The farm operators' exemption is intended to cover legitimate farm-to-market operations by farmers, not commercial grain haulers.
 If the farmer, his spouse and their children, parents on both sides, brothers and sisters on both sides and their spouses are operating a truck-tractor semi-trailer combination or combinations and meet the below criteria, they are also exempt from the CDL Program.
 However, these drivers must be age 21 and the vehicle must have Farm plates.
 CDLs are not required to operate vehicles that are:

 - Controlled and operated by a farmer, a member of the farmer's family or an employee;

 - Used to transport farm products, equipment, supplies or a combination thereof to or from a farm (including nurseries and aquacultures);

 - Used within 150 air miles of the person's farm;